malva-ot/nomo/README.md

 #### 4.4.4 Null equality

-Two null values are equal if and only if the glyph sets of the values are the same or compatible.
+Two null values are the same if and only if the glyph sets of the values are the same or compatible.

 #### 4.4.5 Empty values